cmcneece/advent_of_code/README.md

 - *Day 4*: feeling very grateful for part 2s that are easier than part 1s.
 Trying to improve my code documentation as well
 - *Day 5*: My partner hard coded the input and saved an hour of her life.
 I did not.
 Used deque for the first time.
 And had to implement some tests to make sure I wasn't going to miss out on any points
 - *Day 6*: Some relief thank goodness.
 Starting to implement type hinting
+- *Day 7*: Took a couple days to get to it.
+Did some OOP and got to practice some recurssion.
+Now I know that using a tree structure would have been much faster
+- *Day 8*: numpy arrays so much easier to index for this type of thing.
+Reminded me of algorithms I would write in grad school